JosephWardDotTech/josephwarddottech.github.io/cv.md

         srcset="/assets/img/josephward.jpeg 1x,/assets/img/josephward.jpeg 2x" />
 </noscript>

-I am a polyglot Software Develeopment Engineer in Test (SDET) with extensive experience working with clients in various sectors.
-Additionally, I regularly contribute to and host tech meetups, discussing topics of interest to the testing community.
+I am a polyglot testing technologist with extensive experience working with clients in various sectors.
+I also regularly contribute to and host tech meetups, discussing topics of interest to the testing community.

 ## Clients